raibread/raibread.github.io-source/_posts/2016-08-01-WMA-Projects.md

 - [NBA Shot Distance Project](../../../assets/moneyball/NBA_shot_distance_project.zip)
 - [Pythagorean Prediction Project](../../../assets/moneyball/pythagorean_project.zip)

-**NOTE: These projects are a bit more involved than what you've seen thus far so make sure you think you can make enough progress on them by Friday to give a solid presentation**
+**NOTE: These projects are a bit more involved than what you've seen thus far so make sure you think you can make enough progress on them by Friday to give a solid presentation.**